Now, Where Was I Going Again?

 - Mushroom Men gives you a log of all the important NPC conversations you've encountered in the current stage.

-- Dwarf Fortress's Fortress Mode can get like this at higher populations; the more vertical levels colonized, the more jobs queued, the more disorienting it can be to sit back down to it.
+- Fortress Mode can get like this at higher populations; the more vertical levels colonized, the more jobs queued, the more disorienting it can be to sit back down to it.
 And there's no easy solution for it like Adventurer's mode journal since the game has no way of predicting what your layout plan is, which stuff you want shifted to which stockpile and why, or why you might have the magma running.
 In a big enough fortress, it's possible to forget which rooms and workshops you already built and where.
 And those levers that might do anything from flood channels to collapse walkways to open your front gates to the enemy could have been labeled, if you got around to it...

 Role Playing Game

 - Most Harvest Moon games only have one save point, the diary on your dresser.
 Because every time you turn on the game, you're in the exact same place, it can be quite disorienting to a casual player.
-Though, the fact that the game is a Wide-Open Sandbox helps, so it's nearly impossible to do something that will completely ruin your game.
+Though, the fact that the game is a Wide Open Sandbox helps, so it's nearly impossible to do something that will completely ruin your game.

 Stealth Based Game